Dudes

 Because if you do—if even the faintest echo of that feeling remains—you understand what Spill the Water is trying to reclaim.

 This isn't about joining a boys' club.
-It's about recognizing that "boys being boys"—in its purest, most authentic form—is a masterclass in creating containers for alive learning.
+It's about recognizing that dudes—in their purest, most authentic form—are a masterclass in creating containers for alive learning.
 It's a way of approaching growth that everyone deserves to experience:

 That's where the real learning was happening all along.
-Not in my carefully crafted lesson plans, but in the containers these young men were instinctively creating for each other.
+Not in my carefully crafted lesson plans, but in the containers these young learners were instinctively creating for each other.

 Comments